What Impulse Response Do Instrumental Variables Identify?: Government Spending Multiplier in the U.S.

-The cumulative non-defense spending multiplier (x markers) shows interesting trajectories.
-It is around 0.7 after two years but keeps increasing past 1 after four years.
+In Figure \ref{fig_sec}, we present the cumulative sectoral spending multipliers derived from the two LP-IV estimates of the government spending multipliers shown in Figure \ref{fig_mul}.
+The shaded areas represent pointwise 90\% confidence intervals, calculated using Newey-West (1987) standard errors.
+Details of the estimation procedure are provided in Appendix \ref{Sec-Est}.
+The defense spending multiplier generally remains below one and decreases as the cumulative inter-sectoral effect becomes larger in absolute terms.
+In contrast, the cumulative non-defense spending multiplier follows a different pattern: although all estimates start below one, they increase steadily after approximately six quarters.
 This suggests a prolonged effect of non-defense spending on GDP.
-Furthermore, the non-defense spending multiplier can be larger than one even when the government spending multipliers estimated using the RZ news shock and the BP defense shock are below one.
-It turns out that this is due to the negative weight for the non-defense spending multiplier in the decomposition of the government spending multiplier.
+Notably, the non-defense spending multiplier exceeds one after roughly 18 quarters when the cumulative inter-sectoral effect is zero.
+This is surprising, given that the LP-IV estimates using the RZ news shock and the BP defense shock--both of which are used to obtain the sectoral spending multipliers--are below one.
+This is due to the negative weight assigned to the non-defense spending multiplier in the decomposition of the government spending multiplier.

-To get a better understanding of the role of weights in the government spending multiplier, consider the decomposition of the eighteen-quarters ($h=18$) cumulative government spending multiplier.
-Let $s=1$ denote non-defense spending and $s=2$ denote defense spending.
+To understand the role of weights in the government spending multiplier, we examine the decomposition of the cumulative government spending multiplier for eighteen-quarters ($h=18$) when there is no cumulative inter-sectoral effects.
+Let $s=1$ denote defense spending and $s=2$ denote non-defense spending.
 The government spending multiplier estimated by the RZ news shock, is then decomposed as

 and the multiplier estimated by the BP defense shock is decomposed as